CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 ## Installation
-The CMake installation is experimental.
-It will eventually replace the standard and current installation system, but at the moment it is a beta version.

-The instructions in this section describe the steps to build OpenPose using CMake.
+The instructions in this section describe the steps to build OpenPose using CMake (GUI).
 There are 3 main steps:

 1. [Caffe Prerequisites (Ubuntu Only)](#caffe-prerequisites-ubuntu-only)
 2. [OpenPose Configuration](#openpose-configuration)